meshcloud/meshcloud-docs/docs/meshcloud.tenant-quota.md

 ## Managing Tenant Quota for existing meshTenants

 Quota requests can be made when editing a [meshProject](meshcloud.project.md).
-A dialog opens up when you click on the "tachometer" button next to the location.
+A dialog opens up when you click on the "tachometer" button next to the meshTenant.

 ![Manage Tenant Quota](assets/tenants/manage-tenant-quota.png)